|

 significantly less agile than the average person's.
 I have no problems

-people would consider mundane everyday tasks like getting my seatbelt
+many would consider mundane everyday tasks, like getting my seatbelt

-I am quite open to discussing my disabilities, so if you know
+I am quite open to discussing my disabilities with people with non-malicious intent.
+Hence, if you know

 |